MehranGhamaty/key_word/README.md

 A basic implementation to run a Spark job.

-Count your Chickens before they hatch.
+Count your Cold Chickens before they hatch.